zubinchopra/portaldocs/portal-sdk/generated/top-style-guide-iconography.md

 <a name="using-built-in-icons"></a>
 ## Using built-in icons

-The Portal comes with a set of icons that are available for use with blades, parts, and commands.
+The Portal comes with a set of SVG icons that are available for use with blades, parts, and commands.

 <!-- TODO: Determine whether there is a way to include this content from the SDK samples.  -->